 Our choice: Mazda 2 1.5 SKYACTIV-G SE-L 90

 Designed using Mazda’s ‘Kodo’ design language - also deployed on the CX-5, Mazda 6 and Mazda 3 – the new Mazda 2 is one of the sharpest-looking superminis you can buy.
-Short overhangs give it a squat, sporty stance, while the chrome wing running under the grille and into the (optional) full LED headlights has a more sculptural, three-dimensional look than any other model in the Mazda range.
+Short overhangs give it a squat, sporty stance, while the chrome wing running under the more prominent grille and into the (optional) full LED headlights has a more sculptural, three-dimensional look than any other model in the Mazda range.

-Available with 15-inch steel wheels on entry-level models, and 15 to 16-inch alloys on higher-spec versions, there’s 10 exterior paint colours to choose from.
+Available with 15-inch steel wheels on entry-level models, and 15 to 16-inch alloys on higher-spec versions, there are 10 exterior paint colours to choose from.
 On the inside Mazda’s designers have created the most premium-looking cabin this side of an Audi A1.

 The driver is presented with a deeply-sculpted instrument cluster, flanked by a pair of Audi-like bullseye vents.
 On SE-L models and above, a seven-inch touchscreen display that can also be controlled with a rotary dial on the centre console, sits perched on top of the dash, while the climate control dials are the only switchgear on an otherwise completely uncluttered dash.

-To go with the modern, minimalist look high-spec version get stitched leather on the dash, seats and door panels which feels fantastic to the touch.
+To go with the modern, minimalist look high-spec versions get stitched leather on the dash, seats and door panels which feels fantastic to the touch.
 Other models don’t fare so well with barely a soft-touch plastic to be seen – it looks great, but feels distinctly low rent.

 Two all-new engines have been developed for the Mazda 2.
-The 1.5 SKYACTIV-G - available with 74bhp, 89bhp or 113bhp, and with a new six-speed manual or six-speed auto – does without a turbo but has a compression ratio of 14:1, the highest of any naturally aspirated petrol engine), a strategy that Mazda insists delivers better real-world economy.
+The 1.5 SKYACTIV-G - available with 74bhp, 89bhp or 113bhp, and with a new six-speed manual or six-speed auto – does without a trendy turbo but has a compression ratio of 14:1 (the highest of any naturally aspirated petrol engine), a strategy that Mazda insists delivers better real-world economy.
 The figures certainly back that up.